Whangarei Dental Implants

 There are really only a few health issues that absolutely rule out someone for implants.
 Uncontrolled diabetes, cancer of the bone (osteosarcoma and leukaemia) and a history of taking bisphosphonate drugs (for osteoporosis) are absolute contraindications for implant placement.

-All-on-4 is a trademarked implant technique for placing implants and connecting a denture all in one appointment.
+All Teeth on 4 (or more) Implants is a technique for placing implants and connecting a denture all in one appointment.
 There is quite a bit of planning for the treatment day which could take a month or two, depending on the circumstances.
-An All-on-4 procedure involves placing four implants into the upper or lower jaw and connecting a denture to the implants either with snaps or screws.
+An All Teeth on 4 (or more) Implants procedure involves placing four implants into the upper or lower jaw and connecting a denture to the implants either with snaps or screws.

-The snap-on version of All-on-4 has the advantage of being removable so proper cleaning can take place.
+The snap-on version of All Teeth on 4 (or more) Implants has the advantage of being removable so proper cleaning can take place.
 However, the snaps need to be changed periodically and the denture could become dislodged at an inopportune time.

-The screwed in version of the All-on-4 technique can be removed by the dentist but not by the wearer.
+The screwed in version of the All Teeth on 4 (or more) Implants technique can be removed by the dentist but not by the wearer.
 The screwed in, or fixed, version feels more like real teeth than the snap on version as the denture can be made much smaller.
 However, the fixed version requires quite a bit of dexterity to properly clean under the denture and requires more maintenance by the dentist, every 3-6 months for routine care.

 How much do implants cost?